soffes/dotfiles/Readme.markdown

 ### Git Exclude

-If you are annoyed by running `git status` in your home directory and seeing a ton of stuff that isn't added (like I am), you can easily fix this.
+If you are annoyed by running `git status` in your home directory and seeing a ton of stuff that isn't added (like I am), you can easily fix this:

+    $ echo '*' >> ~/.git/info/exclude

-Add a single line with a `*` on it in `~/.git/info/exclude` to simply exclude everything.
+This will simply exclude everything.
 If you want to add a file, simply `git add` it.
 (Thanks to [Ryan Tomayko](http://github.com/rtomayko/dotfiles) for this technique.)

 ## Now What?